Widgets Basic Overview (Studio)

 Reporting Widgets

-You can add 11 types of reporting widgets to dashboards in Studio:
+You can add the following reporting widgets to dashboards in Studio:

 Object Viewer Widgets